Chee’ Jay - Casa Ceiba - Lifetree Haven

 Welcome to Chee’ Jay - Casa Ceiba - Lifetree Haven!

-Chee’ Jay - Casa Ceiba - Lifetree Haven is an immersive cultural experience for Indigenous, Black, and other diasporic artists, creatives, and organizers from the Global North seeking reciprocal relationships with Maya cultural practitioners in Santiago Atitlán.
-This initiative supports the cultivation of transnational solidarity through weaving constellations (commonly referred to as, cultural strategy) and creative exchange.
+Chee’ Jay - Casa Ceiba - Lifetree Haven is an immersive cultural experience for Indigenous, Black, and other diasporic artists, creatives, and organizers seeking reciprocal relationships with Maya cultural practitioners in Santiago Atitlán, Guatemala.
+This initiative supports the cultivation of transnational solidarity through weaving constellations and creative exchange.

 Though often seen as a contemporary innovation, Indigenous communities have long practiced the art of worldview-shifting—embodying memory, adaptation, and futurity as pathways for collective survival and transformation.
 Rooted in Maya cosmology and the Oaxacan Indigenous framework of Comunalidad, Chee’ Jay - Casa Ceiba - Lifetree Haven fosters translocal kinship, cultural revitalization, and intergenerational creative connection.